When I Grow Up

 Toddler Full Day:

-• Flatiron campus starting age: 2 years
+• Flatiron campus starting age: 2 years by December 31, 2025 or winter enrollment

 • SoHo campus starting age: 18 months